tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@virensuthar/index.md

 ### introduction

-Hi, I'm Viren Suthar, I am computer science student.Learning webdevelopment.
+Hi, I'm Viren Suthar, I am computer science student.Learning webdevelopment.Only khow front-end , learning MERN stack for teamtanay job challenge.

 ## why are you taking this challenge?

-I need an internship in December 2020.
+I need an internship in December 2020.I want to learn.Also never tried big projects so this challenge will help me to build good profile.
-I want to learn.

 ## something interesting about you?

-I share what learned with help of social media.
+I share what learned with help of social media.I like to making social media post with help my basic graphic design khowledge.

 ### help I need?

-It would be good if someone tells me how to get started with react.
+It would be good if someone tells me how to get started with react,and advance javascript.

 ### how to contact me?